wlev146/NYC_ad_demographics/README.md

 311 complaints show stress points, annoyances, and what people care enough to report.
 The Humor Opportunity Score is a creative tool I built to find moments where these two worlds collide.
 These are the moments where a neighborhood’s flow and its complaints create some kind of irony, contrast, or unintentional comedy.
 It is more of a cultural lens than a strict model.

-Why This Fits My Literary and Cultural Studies Portfolio

 Even though this is a data project, the heart of it is interpretation.
 I treated the city like a text filled with patterns and contradictions.